Disheta006/Study_Buddy/README.md

 # 🌦️ Dynamic Weather & Quiz Card Application (Django)

 A dynamic Django web application that allows users to search cities, fetch real-time weather data, experience automatic theme changes based on weather conditions, and interact with quiz cards.
-Users can reveal answers, navigate cards,show study tip based on the weather and save them securely in the database.
+Users can reveal answers, navigate cards, show study tip based on the weather and save them securely in the database.

 ## 🚀 Features